 What is a Monastic Style Chasuble?

-A Monastic style chasuble is a fuller and longer chasuble style.
+What is a Monastic style chasuble you may ask.
+It is a fuller and longer chasuble style.
 It can be between 60 to 80″ wide and is usually a bit longer at around 54″ or slightly more in length.
 It is a full and graceful vestment that falls in wonderful folds.
 It is a suitable style vestment for churches both small and large.
 It lends itself well to a traditional look as well as more modern styling.
 The larger size has one advantage for those in warm climates the additional fullness means it does not “cling” as much to the body.
 The larger size allows for more movement which means more airflow under that chasuble.
 The Monastic Chasuble style can be made from almost any type of fabric from Liturgical Brocades to silks.
 One could even experiment with a few more economical fabrics such as poly-poplins to manage budgets.

 The fabric used in the above Monastic Chasuble is our exclusive Luther Rose brocade.
 This elegant chasuble has a beautiful, complimenting red brocade orphrey band, which is centered on the front and back.
 The trim is our favorite St. Benet trim, which adorns each side of the orphrey.
 There are also orphrey sleeve details with the trim which add an elegant finishing touch to the monastic chasuble.